munsanco/settle-ease/README.md

 As SettleEase is uniquely tailored to be a project that is built up each week, this section highlights the key accomplishments for the week:

-This week our core deliverables focuses on implementing the use of a Generic class for better code reusability.
-A new feature is also introduced that prompts the user to enter in a fuel card number, with SettleEase returning the total for that fuel card number.
+This week our core deliverables focused on implementing the use of a streams and lambdas, while also saving and retrieving objects.
+A key feature that is introduced this week allows the user to enter in another fuel card number after the initial output is received.
+Furthermore, a new feature is also introduced that allows the user to exit the program at any time after a fuel card number is provided.
+The output received this week provides a breakdown total by state for the specified fuel card number.

 ## <a id="features"></a>Features